-This article talks about human beings fundamental need to belong.
-Fostering a sense of belonging in the workplace requires a way for employees to connect with one another.
+This article talks about the fundamental need of human beings to belong.
+Fostering a sense of belonging in the workplace requires finding a way for employees to connect with one another.
 This can be best accomplished by encouraging employees to check in with one another.
-Check ins are a way to build relationships and offer support during difficult times.
+Check-ins are a way to build relationships and offer support during difficult times.

 McKee, A. (2019, April 29) Keep Your Company’s Toxic Culture from Infecting Your Team.
 Harvard Business Review.
 Retrieved from https://hbr.org/2019/04/keep-your-companys-toxic-culture-from-infecting-your-team?utm_medium=email&utm_source=newsletter_daily&utm_campaign=dailyalert_not_activesubs&referral=00563&deliveryName=DM35531

 Culture is a powerful driver of human behavior, especially at work.
-Unhealthy workplace cultures are marked by competitiveness, the need to “cover” which is hiding parts of your identity to fit in, and pressure to overwork.
+Unhealthy workplace cultures are marked by competitiveness, the need to “cover” (hiding parts of our identities in order to fit in) and pressure to overwork.
 Managers have the power to positively affect workplace culture and protect their teams by taking care of themselves, building good relationships (repairing those that are damaged if necessary), and being intentional about culture work.